Christmas Stollen (Weihnachtsstollen)

 Medium recipe

-Maybe someone Christmas Stollen (Weihnachtsstollen) may seem too complicated in terms of cooking and the number of ingredients, but it's worth it.
-There are many recipes for stollen, it can be without marzipan, maybe with poppy seeds, maybe with apples or candied ginger.
-It may be with marzipan, but it is added to the dough.
-Stollen is usually cooked a few weeks before Christmas, wrapped in baking paper, then in foil and stored in the refrigerator until the holiday.
+Some may find Christmas Stollen a bit too complex – both because of the number of ingredients and the process itself – but it’s well worth the effort.
+There are many variations of this pastry: without marzipan, with poppy seeds, apples, or candied ginger.
+Marzipan can be used in different ways – as a filling or mixed directly into the dough.
+Stollen is usually prepared a few weeks before Christmas, then wrapped in baking paper, covered with foil, and stored in the fridge until the holiday.

 Wheat Flour 420 g